top of page

 If she had a microphone, she could have dropped it right then.

-Virtual performers aren’t a niche anymore—they’re headlining streams, moving tickets, and building real fandoms.
-The future is now, and a great deal about virtual performances can be learned from the VTubing community.
+This moment was prophetic.
+Virtual performers are no longer a niche; they are now headlining streams, selling tickets, and cultivating real fandoms.
+The future is here, and we can learn a lot about virtual performances from the VTubing community.

 Part 1 — What is a VTuber?

-Start here: What Is a VTuber?
+To start, check out What Is a VTuber?
 Virtual Performers Rewriting the Rules of Entertainment.
-I unpack where VTubers came from, why they exploded globally, and why the voice—not the rig—remains the most human, high-impact connection to fans.
+In this article, I explore the origins of VTubers, their global rise, and why the voice—not the rig—remains the most human and impactful connection to fans.

 Part 2 — VTubers, Singing, and the VShojo Collapse

-Then read: VTubers, Singing, and the VShojo Collapse.
-This follow-up looks at the culture shifts rocking the space and the big lesson for creators: trained, reliable vocals are a moat.
-Stamina, tone, clarity, and confidence keep you performing when platforms and agencies change.
+Next, read VTubers, Singing, and the VShojo Collapse.
+This follow-up examines the cultural shifts affecting the space and the crucial lesson for creators: trained, reliable vocals are essential.
+Stamina, tone, clarity, and confidence are vital for performance, especially when platforms and agencies change.

-Voice is the only part of a VTuber that’s 100% you—it builds trust and connection.
+• Voice is Unique: The voice is the only part of a VTuber that is 100% you.
+It builds trust and connection with fans.

-I coach streamers and agency talent with my Dual Voice Method™—fusing technical mastery (your physical voice) with emotional authenticity (your inner voice).
-Sessions are online, camera-optional, and tailored to your goals: vocal stamina for long streams, karaoke repertoire, range work, mix alignment, clarity on mic, stage/stream confidence, and creative direction for releases.
+I coach streamers and agency talent using my Dual Voice Method™.
+This approach combines technical mastery (your physical voice) with emotional authenticity (your inner voice).
+My sessions are online, camera-optional, and tailored to your specific goals.
+Whether you need to build vocal stamina for long streams, expand your karaoke repertoire, work on your vocal range, align your mix, improve clarity on mic, or boost your stage and stream confidence, I offer creative direction for your releases.

-Explore online voice lessons → Enjoy the industry's best training from the comfort of your living room with Tour de Fierce's Online Vocal Coaching
+• Explore Online Voice Lessons: Enjoy top-notch training from the comfort of your home with Tour de Fierce's Online Vocal Coaching.

-NYC?
-In-person coaching → Check out Tour de Fierce's In-Person Lessons
+• In-Person Coaching in NYC: Check out Tour de Fierce's In-Person Lessons.

 Sing out.
 Be heard.
 Don’t force it—fierce it. 💅🎙️